hajerdardouri/hajerdardouri/README.md

 - 👋 Hi, I’m @hajerdardouri
-- 👀 I’m interested in front end development and design
+- 👀 I’m interested in Full-Stack development
-- 🌱 I’m currently learning html ,css,javascriptand react.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me dardourihajer67@gmail.com
+- 📫 How to reach me hajer@dardouri.com

 <!---
 hajerdardouri/hajerdardouri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.